Creative Writing 7/7 - 7/11

-The emphasis is on having fun and enjoying our beautiful natural surroundings while learning.
-With our dynamic, engaging, talented and caring faculty and staff, terrific facilities, and lovely surroundings, the Alfred University Creative Writing Institute could make this your best summer ever!
+The emphasis is on having fun with other students who love writing and enjoying our beautiful natural surroundings while learning the elements of craft.
+With our dynamic, talented and caring faculty and staff, terrific facilities, and lovely surroundings, the Alfred University Creative Writing Institute could make this your best summer ever!

 - This program provides an introduction to a variety of genres: poetry, short fiction, creative non-fiction, and drama.